Henrik-Alexander/uncertainty_quiz/README.md

 # Uncertainty Quiz
 This quiz is inspired by David Spiegelhalter (2023): The Art of Uncertainty, chapter 2.

+# Requirements
+An installed version of [R](https://cran.r-project.org/) and (RStudio)[https://posit.co/download/rstudio-desktop/].

+# Use
+1. Download: Just click on the green button "code" in the top right corner and download the repository.
+2. Open: After extracting the files, you can simply click open the session by clicking on uncertainty_quiz.Rproj.
+3. Start the quiz: Open the file *quiz.R* and then press source (or press Strg + Alt + R).

 # Rules
 Consider the questions listed below.
 In each case (either A or B) is the correct answer.
 The rules are simple.
   1. Decide which answer you feel is most likely to be correct.